nanoplane/SuperSlicerMx/README.md

 **A SuperSlicer fork which is a PrusaSlicer fork (which is a slic3r fork)** (previously Slic3r++)

 Prebuilt Windows, Linux and macOS 64-bit releases are available through the [git releases page](https://github.com/nanoplane/SuperSlicerMx/releases).
-The Linux & macOS builds aren't tested (by me), just compiled, so please report any bugs that may occur during use.
 Nightly builds are available through the [git actions page](https://github.com/nanoplane/SuperSlicerMx/actions).
 Click on the build for your platform and then on 'Artifacts (1)' in the top right corner.

 SuperSlicerMx takes 3D models (STL, OBJ, AMF) and converts them into G-code